-- 3.1 A progress report was provided to Audit Committee in November 2018, updating members on the implementation of actions to improve governance arrangements identified in the action plan at the end of last year's AGS.
-Progress since November in delivering these actions is described in section six of the new AGS. - 3.2 Subsequently, to identify significant governance issues to be addressed during 2019/20 a number of evidence sources were considered including; - Analysis of responses from Heads of Services to the online annual governance questionnaires which provide a self-assessment of compliance with the Code of Corporate Governance. - Significant governance challenges in Partnerships as identified by the Council's Register of Significant Partnerships assessment process. - A meeting of key Senior Officers with responsibility for Governance, to identify and discuss emerging governance issues - Consideration of risks identified in the Corporate Risk Register - Emergent challenges identified by the work of Internal Audit during 2018/19 - Where appropriate carrying forward elements of action points from 2018/19 if further work and monitoring is required. - 3.3 These processes, described in more detail in section 5 of the AGS itself, led to the identified governance challenges described in section seven.
-This sets out an action plan, which looks ahead to the main challenges where the Council will need to focus attention in 2019/20.
+- 3.1 A progress report was provided to Audit Committee in November 2019, updating members on the implementation of actions to improve governance arrangements identified in the Action Plan at the end of last year's AGS.
+Progress since November in delivering these actions is described in section six of the new AGS. - 3.2 Subsequently, to identify significant governance challenges to be addressed during 2020/21 a number of evidence sources were considered including; - Analysis of responses from Heads of Services to the online annual governance questionnaires which provide a self-assessment of compliance with the Code of Corporate Governance. - Significant governance challenges in Partnerships as identified by the Council's Register of Significant Partnerships assessment process. - A meeting of key Senior Officers with responsibility for Governance, to identify and discuss emerging governance issues - Consideration of risks identified in the Corporate Risk Register - Emergent challenges identified by the work of Internal Audit during 2019/20 - Where appropriate carrying forward elements of action points from 2019/20 if substantial further challenges and monitoring is required. - 3.3 These processes, described in more detail in section 5 of the AGS itself, led to the identified governance challenges described in section seven.
+This sets out an Action Plan, which looks ahead to the main challenges where the Council will need to focus attention in 2020/21.